 Demonstrated proficiency in the English language is required for all international applicants whose native language is not English.
-Students are eligible for a waiver if they have received at least a B average and studied for one uninterrupted year at a university-level institution in a country in which English is the language of instruction and in a country in which English is the dominant language.
+Students are eligible for a waiver if they have received at least a B average while studying full-time for one uninterrupted year at a university-level institution in which English is the language of instruction and in a country in which English is the dominant language.
 If an applicant is not eligible for a waiver, the applicant must demonstrate proficiency in the English language by taking and receiving passing scores on one of the below exams:

 The Test of English as a Foreign Language (TOEFL): The minimum TOEFL score for admission is 550 for the paper based test (PBT) or 80 for the Internet Based Test.
 TOEFL information and forms are available at the TOEFL website.

 The International English Language Testing System (IELTS) Academic Training exam: The minimum IELTS score is Band 7.0.
 IELTS registration information is available on the IELTS website.

 The Pearson Test of English Academic (PTE Academic).
 The minimum PTE academic score required for graduate admission is overall score 65.
 Registration and test information is available on the Pearson website.

 Do I need to submit a translated copy of my transcript?